kudobuilder/kudo.dev/content/docs/comparison/overview.md

 [Custom Controllers](/docs/comparison/custom-controllers.html) walks through SDKs and API clients used to build Kubernetes controllers directly.

-[High Level Controllers](/docs/comparison/high-level-controllers.html) compares KUDO to other similar tooling in it's space, and explores the difference between these tools and declarative operator development.
+[High Level Controllers](/docs/comparison/high-level-controllers.html) compares KUDO to similar tooling in it's space, and explores the difference between these tools and declarative operator development.